Physical activity and winter

 Whatever your reasons for being physically active with a little bit of preparation and organization you can be physically active throughout the winter months.

-You may find that your regular physical activity or exercise regime is curtailed, but this is not necessarily a negative as a change in physical activity or exercise routine can benefit your fitness and health: a change is as good as a rest...link to the full article to learn more.
+This is not necessarily a negative as a change in physical activity or exercise routine can benefit your fitness and health: a change is as good as a rest...link to the full article to learn more.

 Corbin, C.B. & Lindsey, R. (1994).
 Concepts of Physical Fitness.
 Dubuque, IA: Wm.
 C. Brown Communications Inc.